danishabdullah/plex-playlist-sync/README.md

 Copy that and add it to the docker `PLEX_TOKEN_USERS` variable.

+### Country

+You'll need ISO 3166-1 alpha-2 country code to search for the playlist in the region you're in.
+Found here: https://www.iban.com/country-codes

+For example.
+Hong Kong would be "HK" and United States of America would be "US".

 ### Spotify playlist categories

 In addition to adding playlists by their IDs, you can use the categories Spotify define and maintain.
 For example spotify have a category called "top" which will include playlists like "Global top 50", "Official Charts".
 Rock will include "Rocktail hour", "Rock Party" etc. Throwback will include "Born in the 90s", "Throwback Thursday".
 It keeps the playlists fresh and dynamic.